Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

-For more extensive projects studying the behavior of $\nsp$-state paramagnets, students will benefit from developing a deeper understanding of where these multiplicities come from.
-Whether or not they seek to understand the full proofs behind the formulas, it can be helpful to practice explicitly enumerating states for some very small values of $N$.
-It is also possible to compute the extended binomial coefficients by hand using generalizations of Pascal's triangle (the entries of each row are constructed by adding $\ns$ entries from the previous row).
+For more extensive projects studying the behavior of $\nsp$-state paramagnets, students may benefit from using the formula directly.
+Though the full proofs are better left to specialized math courses, students can gain confidence in these formulas by explicitly enumerating states for some very small values of $N$ and checking that the results match.
 A comparison of the coefficients for several values of $\nsgen$ for the cases of $N=3$ and~6 is given in Table~\ref{t:CompareCoeffs}.

-It is interesting to observe that for fixed $N$ and small enough $q$, all values of $\nsgen$ reach the same or nearly the same multiplicity because the energy is dilute enough not to overlap.
+It is noteworthy that for fixed $N$ and small enough $q$, all values of $\nsgen$ reach the same or nearly the same multiplicity because the energy is dilute enough that overlap is rare.